Produce

 Refrigerator

-Store unwashed celery in a plastic bag or wrapped tightly in aluminum foil in the crisper drawer of the refrigerator.
-Trim ends before storing for best results.
+Store fresh celery in a plastic bag or wrapped tightly in aluminum foil in the crisper drawer of the refrigerator.
+Do not wash until ready to use.

 Freezer

-For best quality, wash, trim, and chop celery.
+For best quality, blanch celery before freezing.
+Wash, trim, and cut celery into desired pieces.
 Blanch in boiling water for 3 minutes, then cool quickly in ice water.
-Drain thoroughly, pat dry, and pack into freezer-safe bags or containers, removing as much air as possible.
+Drain thoroughly, pack into airtight freezer bags or containers.

 Signs of Spoilage